• [+] expand all

 For outputs, the output name is the name used in Vespa to specify the output.
 If this is omitted, the first output in the ONNX file will be used.

-The output of a model is usually a tensor, however the rank score should result in a single scalar value.
+The output of a model is a tensor, however the rank score should result in a single scalar value.
 In the example above we use sum to sum all the elements of the tensor to a single value.
 You can also slice out parts of the result using Vespa's tensor API.
 For instance, if the output of the example above is a tensor with the two dimensions d0 and d1, and you want to extract the first value, this can be expressed by:

 onnx(my_onnx_model).output_name{d0:0,d1:0}